 Minnesota Power's SolarSense program offers tiered rebates and incentives.
 Each incentive adds up to more savings for you.
-With the exception of the Energy Efficiency Incentive (see below), the total combined rebate and incentives cannot exceed $20,000, or 60% of installed costs, whichever is less.
+The total combined rebate and incentives cannot exceed $20,000, or 60% of installed costs, whichever is less.
 The Minnesota Power Solar Electric Program has limited funds which are allocated on a first come, first served basis.

-SolarSense program dollars will not be reserved until an approved interconnection agreement is in place.2013 SolarSense Funding
+SolarSense program dollars will not be reserved until an approved interconnection agreement is in place.2014 SolarSense Funding

 (Solar Electric and Solar Thermal Water Heating)